excitedneon/ai-bot-problem/README.md

 AI-Bot Problem
 ==============
-Puzzle game where you switch AIs between bots.
+Switch AIs between bots to solve puzzles with them.
 Made for Ludum Dare 39, with the theme "Running out of Power."

 Downloads
 ---------